 Send your application

-- post your application - use the pre-addressed envelope that comes with the form and include your existing passport, photos and supporting documents
+- post your form using the pre-printed envelope that comes with the form (include your photos and supporting documents)

 If you apply by post, you can either pay by: